 ♦ There is no such thing as an ideal day to perform a pre-purchase inspection.
 Rain, snow, heat, cold, fog, and wind are part of the local climate.
 Inspections need to be performed based on when you can access the site, not based on the weather forecast.

 ♦ If the seller needs to get something done like turning on the water or gas, fixing a leak, etc. make sure the seller completes the task before the inspection.
 Having the gas turned on between 12:00 and 4:00 for a 1:00 inspection doesn't usually work out.

 The most common types of heating systems are forced hot air heat, hot water (or hydronic) heat, steam heat, and heat pumps.
 The source of fuel for the heating system can be oil, gas, or electricity.

 You need to know whether the heating system will adequately heat the condo on cold days.
-Heimer Engineering's assesses the sufficiency of the heating system.
-The Engineers also assess the age of the heating system, whether the heating system will need replacement soon, whether there are hazardous conditions, if the heating system is outdated, etc.
+The Professional Engineer Home Inspectors assess the sufficiency of the heating system.
+We also assess the age of the heating system, whether the heating system will need replacement soon, whether there are hazardous conditions, if the heating system is outdated, etc. Heating System Info

 Hot Water System